tars-06/RandEx/README.md

-# 🌟 Randex - Random Episode Picker 🎲🎥
+# 🌟 RandEx - Random Episode Picker 🎲🎥

-Randex is a Chrome extension that picks a random episode for your favorite web series or anime.
-Whether you're unsure what to watch or just want a surprise, Randex will help you decide with a single click!
+RandEx is a Chrome extension that picks a random episode for your favorite web series or anime.
+Whether you're unsure what to watch or just want a surprise, RandEx will help you decide with a single click!

 ![wojack](/icon.png)

 ## 🚀 Features
-- **Generate Random Episodes**: Enter a series name, and Randex will fetch a random episode for you.
+- **Generate Random Episodes**: Enter a series name, and RandEx will fetch a random episode for you.
 - **Surprise Me!**: If you have bookmarked series, this button selects a random episode from one of them.
 - **Bookmark Your Favorites**: Save your frequently watched series for quick access.
 - **Minimalistic & Aesthetic UI**: Designed to be simple, clean, and user-friendly.